DuNguyenSCF/STDASeg/README.md

 ## Structured data for training and testing
 ```
 .
-├── source_data (source concrete data for synthesizing new crack images)
+├── source_data (source data for synthesizing new crack images)
 │   ├── crack_images
 │   ├── crack_masks
 │   └── crack_masks_dilated (dilated masks to avoid lost crack boundary when blending)
-├── train_src_data.txt (list of source concrete images for synthesizing new data)
+├── train_src_data.txt (list of source images for synthesizing new data)
 ├── Testset (images and masks for testing)
 │   ├── crack_images
 │   ├── crack_masks